-Those who believe in God can all speak of doctrines, saying, “Our views on belief in God must all be pure,” “We should obey God,” “We should love God,” “We should loyally perform our duties,” “We must not rebel against God,” and “We must understand ourselves.”
-Though they have often spoken of these things, they do not understand them.
-There is still no real understanding of the real meaning behind these truths.
+In people’s belief in God, they can all speak of doctrines, saying, “Our views on belief in God must be pure,” “We should obey God,” “We should love God,” “We should loyally perform our duties,” “We must not rebel against God,” and “We must understand ourselves.”
+Though you have often spoken of these things, you do not understand them.
 You only understand the words on the surface, but not the spiritual meaning or inner content of the words.
 Therefore, you have no truth in your hearts.
 You may have a little understanding, but it is too facile.
-For those veterans of the church who have some experiences, they understand in their hearts a little about some superficial things, yet they cannot express or apply their understanding.
-For those who are new to the church, they can only speak of some doctrines and preach the gospel to gain people, but they do not understand the truth at all.
-Those of you who are educated and cultured also do not understand the truth.
+For those who have believed in God for a long time and have some experiences, they understand in their hearts some simple things, yet they cannot express or apply their understanding.
+For those who have believed in God for a short time, they can only speak of some doctrines and preach the gospel, but they do not understand the truth at all.
+Now none of you understand the truth.
 Do not regard your understanding of doctrines or literal meanings to be an understanding of the truth.
-Some veterans of the church who are of good caliber and who understand the spirit relatively well, may have a little experience of the truth, but they still cannot say that they understand it.
+Some of those who have believed in God for a long time, who are of good caliber and understand the spirit relatively well, may have a little experience of the truth, but one still cannot say that they understand it.
 When you speak of understanding, out of ten sentences you utter perhaps two contain true understanding.
-The rest of what you say is doctrinal, but you feel as though you can now make it—you can preach constantly for a day or several days no matter where you go, always having something to say and never stopping.
-When you are done, you want to arrange them into a book, copy and distribute it, to make a “celebrity’s biography” that, once issued, would allow people to eat and drink these words and that would bring benefits to all.
+The rest of what you say is doctrinal, but you feel as though you can now make it—you can preach constantly for several days no matter where you go, always having something to say.
+When you are done, you want to arrange them into a book and distribute it, to make a “celebrity’s biography” that, once issued, would allow people to eat and drink these words and that would bring benefits to all.
 People cannot grasp the truth at all, at best understanding the literal meaning.
-When they have equipped themselves to a certain degree, because they are smart and have a good memory, because they often go and speak everywhere, about the work of God, the significance of the incarnation, the mystery of the incarnation, and the methods and steps of God’s work, they feel that they themselves are in possession of the truth, that they are abundant with it.
+When they have equipped themselves to a certain degree, they feel that they themselves are in possession of the truth, that they are abundant with it, because they are smart and have a good memory, because they often speak about the truth of these aspects such as the work of God, the significance of the incarnation, the mystery of the incarnation, and the methods and steps of God’s work.
 This is so senseless!
-It proves that none of them understand the truth.
-Now people understand some doctrines, they do not understand themselves, much less have any sense.
-By understanding some doctrines they feel they are in possession of the truth, that they are not so insignificant, and they stand tall, thinking: “I have read the word of God many times.
-Some words I remember precisely and have etched them on my heart.
-Wherever I go, if I start to speak I can go on for days, and I can talk systematically and thoroughly about any passage of God’s words.”
-In actual fact, you understand nothing.
-Why is it said that you do not understand?
-One aspect is that you cannot resolve problems, you cannot find their source, nor can you see through to their essence.
-Another aspect is that, whatever the problem or issue is, your knowledge of it is only half-baked and inconclusive, and therefore doesn’t come close to the truth.
+In actual fact, you do not understand the truth.
+Why is it said that you do not understand the truth?
+One aspect is that you cannot resolve others’ actual problems in their experience, you cannot find the source of these problems, nor can you see through to their essence.
+Another aspect is that, whatever the problem or issue is, your knowledge of it is only half-baked and ambiguous, and you cannot connect it with the truth.